 I booked a tour online with Real Compahia Velha winery, the oldest wine company in Porto.
 It was founded by the King of Portugal in 1756.
 I had an insightful tour through the ageing cellar and ended the tour with wine tasting.
 It is definitely worth a visit.
 The tour can be booked through here

 Although francesinha is not considered a traditional food of Porto it is still the food I would highly recommend to eat in Porto.

 It is a sandwich consists of sausage, ham, cold meat and beef steak drenched in melted cheese and gravy that is overload with richness.

 Wrote a piece on Francesinha and you can find it here.

 Graffiti is part of the art culture that you can see all around Porto today.
 Graffiti have not always been that welcoming until they were legalised in 2014.
 Since then, the street art scene has become more vibrant and you can find art in almost every corner.
 Some are huge while some are small and quirky.
 Definitely can’t miss spotting them!

-Now, go explore Porto and I hope you would love the city as much as I do.
+Now, go explore Porto and check off these 5 things do to in Porto.
+I hope you would love the city as much as I do.

 Have you visited the city and what is your favourite thing to do in Porto?